Ed Bruce: Acting

 Bruce supplemented his songwriting income doing voice-overs for television and radio commercials.
 After the 1986 album entitled Night Things and a 1988 self-titled follow-up, Bruce made a conscious decision to cut back on his music to focus on his acting career, appearing in several made-for-TV films.
 He hosted two shows in the late 1980s, Truckin' USA and American Sports Cavalcade.
 He had the second lead on the television revival of 1957's Maverick, called Bret Maverick.
 Starring James Garner as a legendary Western gambler, the series ran on NBC-TV during the 1981–82 season.
 Bruce played the irascibly surly town lawman who found himself reluctantly co-owning a saloon with Maverick, with whom he seemed to maintain a surreally adversarial relationship more or less throughout the entire season.
 Bruce sang and wrote the theme song to the show, while Garner himself sang the same song over the end titles at the show's close, while being relentlessly interrupted by network announcements about upcoming programming.

 Bruce appeared in several theatrical cinematic releases, including Fire Down Below with Steven Seagal.

 Death

 Bruce died of natural causes in Clarksville, Tennessee, on January 8, 2021, at the age of 81.
-His former wife, music manager and songwriter Patsy Bruce, died four months later, also aged 81.

-Posthumous Album
+Posthumous album

 An album of previously unreleased songs by Bruce, titled After Hours, was released by Music Row Talent Records on May 10, 2024, in association with Old Hat Productions.
 The album featured 16 tracks, 13 of which were remixes of earlier demonstration recordings.
 In a review, Americana Highways called the project "a touching final effort from the Arkansas-born artist/actor/songwriter."
 Music Row Magazine wrote that the album proves Bruce "was a songwriting master to the end."